karmab/kcli/doc/index.rst

 =====

-This tool is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (optionally using cloudinit).
-It will also report IPS for any vm connected to a dhcp-enabled libvirt network and generally for every vm deployed from this client.
+This tool is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (using cloudinit).
+It will also report ips for any vm connected to a dhcp-enabled libvirt network.

-There is also support for
+There is also support for:

 -  gcp
 -  aws